Ice Cream Science

-This is another area where the domestic set up can’t match up to the commercial operations.
-Ideally the ice cream should be cooled to -35 ° C (-31 °F).
-At this temperature, further ice crystallisation is impossible so the ice cream will remain smooth.
+Commercial feezers will cool the ice cream to -35 °C (-31 °F).
+At this temperature, further ice crystallization is impossible so the ice cream will remain smooth.

-If you want to eat it all the same day (and why not?), you should cool it to around -12 ° C (10 °F) which is its ideal serving temperature.
+If you want to eat it all the same day (and why not?), you should cool it to around -12 °C (10 °F) which is the ideal serving temperature.

-But if want it to last more than a couple of days you need to get it down to -18 ° C (10 °F) as quickly as you can.
-However home made ice cream is not meant to be stored for long periods of time and you won’t get much more than a week before the quality really starts to deteriorate.
+But if want it to last more than a couple of days you need to get it down to -18 °C (-0.4 °F) as quickly as you can.
+However, home made ice cream is not meant to be stored for long periods of time and you won’t get much more than a week before the quality really starts to deteriorate.